 Accounts receivable, which represent trade receivables from the Company's customers, are recorded at the invoiced amount and do not bear interest.
 The Company extends credit of typically 30 to 60 days to its customers in the normal course of business and does not require collateral from its customers.
 The Company establishes an allowance for doubtful accounts based on its estimate of the collectability of the accounts.
 The estimate is based on the age of the individual outstanding invoices and the collection history of each customer.
-As of January 31, 2020 and 2021, the allowance for doubtful accounts was \$0.5 million and \$1.0 million, respectively.
+As of January 31, 2020 and 2021, and July 31, 2021 (unaudited), the allowance for doubtful accounts was \$0.5 million and \$1.0 million, and \$0.6 million, respectively.
 Accounts receivable deemed uncollectible are written off against the allowance when identified.